KouseiMusic/My-K7/README.md

 ## 𝐅𝐞𝐚𝐭𝐮𝐫𝐞𝐬

-- **Dual Themes**: Switch between the highly crafted 'Doodle' and 'Kawaii' visual interfaces.
 - **Authentic Tape Simulation**: Add realistic tape instability with Wow and Flutter controls.
 - **Analog Saturation**: Dial in warm, asymmetrical saturation to recreate the harmonic richness of magnetic tape.
 - **Tape Failure**: Simulate random tape dropouts, degradation and age with the Failure parameter.
 - **13 Curated Presets**: Instantly recall classic tape machine characteristics (from pristine studio decks to broken portastudios).
-- **Live Output Recording**: Capture your live performances directly to disk.
+- **Live Output Recording**: Capture your recordings.
-- **Interactive Spectrogram**: Visualize your audio in real-time.
+- **Interactive Drawing Spectrogram**: Visualize your audio in real-time.
-- **Standalone Desktop Application**: Built with Electron, offering low-latency processing on macOS.
+- **Standalone Desktop Application**: Low-latency processing on macOS, no internet required, no browser required.

 ---